Park Farm

 Access & Parking

-Park Farm Pool is located on Lodge Lane, just a short drive from the town of Broseley.
-Lodge Lane can be accessed from Benthall Lane (B4375) at the northern end, or via the B4376 from the southern end.
-Although the pool does not have a postal address, the nearest postcode is TF12 5BP.
+Park Farm, Broseley is located on Lodge Lane, approached from the Benthall Lane (B4375) at the northern end, or via the B4376 from the southern end with its own dedicated car park just off the main road, a what 3 words address for this car park is below.
 Please see the map for further details.

 Parking is just through the gate off Lodge Lane.
 Please keep the gate closed at all times, opening for access and exit only.
 Keeping the gate closed, helps us to protect the venue and deter any unwelcome visitors.
-Please park around the perimeter edge of the stone car park, leaving parked vehicles enough room to maneuver and exit.
+Please park around the perimeter edge of the stone car park, leaving parked vehicles enough room to manoeuvre and exit.

 Species